-Consider a computer system that will allow items to be reserved from a library.
+Activity 9 Consider a computer system that will allow items to be reserved from a library.
 Imagine one such item that you may like to reserve and list two or three things that a librarian may want to know about this item.

-You may have thought of a book you wish to reserve in which case the librarian may need to know the title of the book and its author.
+Feedback 9 You may have thought of a book you wish to reserve in which case the librarian may need to know the title of the book and its author.

-Thus for every object we create in a system we need to define the attributes of that object i.e. the things we need to know about it.
+For every object we create in a system we need to define the attributes of that object i.e. the things we need to know about it.

-Note that we can consider a reservation to be is an intellectual object (where the actual item is a physical object).
+Activity 10 Note that we can consider a reservation as an intellectual object (where the actual item is a physical object).
 Considering this intellectual object (item reservation) list two or three actions the librarian may need to perform on this object.

-The librarian may need to cancel this reservation (if you change your mind) they may also need to tell you if the item has arrived in stock for you to collect.
+Feedback 10 The librarian may need to cancel this reservation (if you change your mind) they may also need to tell you if the item has arrived in stock for you to collect.

-Thus for each object we need to define the operations that will be performed on that object (as well as its attributes).
+For each object we need to define the operations that will be performed on that object (as well as its attributes).

-Considering the most general category of object that can be borrowed from a library, a 'loan item', list two or three more specific subcategory of object a library can lend out.
+Activity 11 Considering the most general category of object that can be borrowed from a library, a 'loan item', list two or three more specific subcategory of object a library can lend out.

-Having defined the most general category of object (we call this a class) - something that can be borrowed - we may want to define more specialised sub-classes (e.g. books, magazines, audio/visual material).
+Feedback 11 Having defined the most general category of object (we call this a class) - something that can be borrowed - we may want to define more specialised sub-classes (e.g. books, magazines, audio/visual material).
 These will share the attributes defined for the general class but will have specific differences (for example there could be a charge for borrowing audio/visual items).